Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Fixed bug where @GoodMood(), @BadMood() and @NeutralMood() were being treated like Command Filters

+Miniscripts can now be called from within Miniscripts.
+Should be able to stack these indefinitely Inception style.
+When any Miniscript ends, it will return to the point where the first MiniScript was called.

 Added @Month() Command Filter - will only display a line if the current month (represented by a number) matches what's in parentheses.
 You may enter as many options as you want.
 You may also use "Not" as a modifier.
 For example:

 	@Month(11) - Will only display if the current month is November